luk3yx/minetest-prang/mods/hud_fs/README.md

     - **You need to use these to set the position of the HUD!**
     - See [the Minetest API documentation](https://minetest.gitlab.io/minetest/formspec/#positionxy) for more info.
     - You probably want `anchor` to have the same value as `position`.
+ - `padding`
+    - When set, hud_fs attempts to calculate the form size in the same way that the client does.
+    - Use `padding[0.05,0.05]` to make the HUD use roughly the same scaling as formspecs.
  - `container`
  - `label`
     - Because of HUD limitations, `minetest.colorize()` only works at the start